Tuck1297/ReactWithASP/reactwithasp.client/README.md

 3. watch cloud native video tomorrow (MUST DO!!!)
 4. work with ChatGPT AI API before december end of day december 2nd...

-5. Fix querying problem with datetime for delete add and update
-6. Fix tablename formatting when being sent problem
-7. Add left and right arrow keys to look through pages of data
-8. see if I can update query (select) to order by particular column

 ## Notes
 - This project currently assumes that the accessed postgresql database is under the public schema